BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/rec/LN-view.md

 <picture><img alt="&nbsp; Lotus Notes R5 splash screen" src="../../../../../_rsc/_img/af/LN/LotusNotesR5_SplashWin.jpg" title="&nbsp;Splash screen of &#010;Lotus Notes R5"></picture>
 </td><td>

-Those who programmed and admined will reminisce about genuine Rapid Application Development with fluent installation/evaluation<sup>🙋</sup> and leading-edge editors.
+Those who programmed and administered will reminisce about genuine Rapid Application Development with fluent installation/evaluation<sup>🙋</sup> and leading-edge editors.

 As a developer of Line-of-Business and corporate applications on Lotus Notes for over a decade<sup><mark>#</mark></sup>, I&nbsp;must have deserved the privilege of personal (Lotus) notes.